 Earth would be mythical, like Atlantis

-Maybe no one would truly believe that their great-great grandparents had built the space cylinder, on this mythical Earth paradise.
+Maybe no one would truly believe that their great-great grandparents had built the space cylinder, on the mythical Earth paradise.
 It would all sound far-fetched, much like how Atlantis was technologically advanced, but unfortunately is nowhere to be found.
-The videos might see like a made-up movie to keep the myth alive.
+Videos of Earth might seem like an incredible fantasy to keep the myth alive.

 O'Neill Cylinder exterior.
 The modules on the large ring structure around the endcap are used for agriculture.
-Each module could have differing environments ideal for a particular set of food items.
+Each module's environment could be suited to a different food.
 Painting by Rick Guidice courtesy of NASA.

 Massive building projects would be unknown

 For the Mayans, when the powerful rulers fell and the agrarian people returned to the jungle to form small villages of hunter-gathers, the knowledge of the pyramid builders was lost.
-Even though they returned to live in the cities.
+Even though the survivors returned to live in the ruined cities.

 We ruined Earth, but we can survive in space?

-If future space travellers living in an O'Neil Cylinder manage to survive by recycling everything on board (as would be required), they might not believe the builders of the space cylinder (the epitome of a sustainable environment) were the same who fled the Earth they so poisoned by living unsustainably.
+If future space travellers living in an O'Neil Cylinder manage to survive by recycling everything on board (as would be required), they might not believe the builders of the space cylinder (the epitome of a sustainable environment) were the same who fled the Earth they poisoned.